Naseband/KillVolumeOSD/README.md

 I only made this version as it is a lot simpler and I do not ever want to restore it.
 I also used a slightly different method to bring up the OSD (no key sends to the active window).

+# Launch options

+There are two available command line parameters:

+"-debug" will enable logging to log.txt.
+"-delay" will delay the launch by five seconds.

+You can launch this program at startup either by adding a shortcut to your startup directory (Win + R, "shell:startup") or create a task in task scheduler for individual users (Win + R, "taskschd.msc").

+When using a task, it's usually best to add a log on event trigger.
+There is a configurable delay aswell.

 # Building

 The project was created with VS2019 and requires C++17 or C++20 to build.